Student Remote Learning and Accommodation Guidance

 If you have back to back classes and your professor holds class at specific times of the day, please communicate with your professor that you have this overlap and ask them to adjust the exam time frame.
 If you need assistance in communicating this to your professor, please reach out to us at SAS@ucf.edu .

-If your course will be video lecture content, a volunteer notetaker will be asked to continue to take notes within the course.
+If your course will be video lecture content, a volunteer notetaker will be asked to take notes within the course.
 Notetakers are instructed to take notes only on video lecture content and not any written material.
-If you have questions regarding their notetaking accommodation, please direct them to contact SASnotes@ucf.edu.
+If you have questions regarding the notetaking accommodation, please contact SASnotes@ucf.edu.

-While the university has shifted the withdrawal deadline in response to the remote instruction, SAS will adhere to the initial two-week period prior to the March 20th withdrawal deadline as the cutoff period for SAS facilitating new CPA plans this semester.
-The cutoff date period exists because it is often too complex to reasonably address any missed classes and work prior to a CPA being facilitated late in the semester while also building a CPA plan for future course dates and assignments.
+SAS does not consider CPA accommodations with less than two weeks prior to the semester withdrawal deadline, which is October 30 this semester.
+It is often too complex to reasonably address any missed classes and work prior to a CPA being facilitated late in the semester while also building a CPA plan for future course dates and assignments.
 The purpose of the CPA is to support a student over the duration of the semester rather than for a limited window of time within a semester.
-Students are encouraged to discuss academic standing with professors based on performance to date while considering the options of taking the course for a grade, as a Satisfactory/Unsatisfactory outcome or possibly a withdrawal by April 20th.
+Students are encouraged to discuss academic standing with professors based on performance to date while considering the options prior to the October 30th deadline.

 If you are a student who is deaf or hard of hearing AND you have already been approved for accommodations such as speech-to-text captioning, captioned videos, or interpreting, please fill out the following forms if you need captions for your courses which are being delivered online.